geostats command to generate statistics to display geographic data and summarize the data on maps.

 Stats function options

 - Syntax: The syntax depends on the function that you use.
-Refer to the table below.
+See Usage.

 - Description: Statistical and charting functions that you can use with the